 We represent and advise medical practices as well.
 We keep our medical practice and healthcare clients up to date and in full compliance with federal, state and local laws and regulations.
 We also provide insight and legal strategies to preserve and protect their interests.
 While California is a difficult state for many employers who wish to limit competition from former employees through non-compete agreements, the rules for healthcare practices are quite different.
 California law provides protections in many cases to partnerships and operating agreements that protect patient goodwill and place geographical limitations on where a doctor is permitted to practice once they leave the partnership or company.

 As a practice, practicing physician or healthcare professional you require expert advice and legal representation.
 There is simply too much at stake, and the continuously changing nature of federal, state and local laws and regulations requires strong legal guidance.
-We invite you to contact the experienced San Diego medical practice attorneys at the Watkins Firm for a free consultation at 858-535-1511.
+We invite you to contact the experienced San Diego medical practice attorneys at the Watkins Firm or cal to speak with us today for a free and substantive consultation at 858-535-1511.